 Quality Rated—Georgia’s Tiered Quality Rating and Improvement System (TQRIS)—is Georgia’s systematic approach to assessing, improving, and communicating the level of quality in early childhood and school‐age care and education programs.
-The Quality Rated Validation Project, led by Child Trends, is part of these evaluation activities.
+The Quality Rated Validation Project, led by Child Trends, was part of these evaluation activities.

-Child Trends and Georgia State University are collaborating to collect and analyze information from teachers, providers, and directors about their experiences with Quality Rated; independent classroom and program observations; audio recordings of teacher and provider interactions with children to understand language use; and assessments of children’s emerging academic and social skills.
-Combined, this series of reports will address the three primary objectives stated above and provide data to guide Quality Rated leaders in considering future implementation and revision.
+Child Trends and Georgia State University collaborated to collect and analyze information from teachers, providers, and directors about their experiences with Quality Rated; independent classroom and program observations; audio recordings of teacher and provider interactions with children to understand language use; and assessments of children’s emerging academic and social skills.
+Combined, this series of reports addressed the three primary objectives stated above and provided data to guide Quality Rated leaders in considering future implementation and revision.

 Follow-up work investigated other areas of interest to DECAL.
 The project first used publicly available Google and Yelp reviews of ECE programs in Georgia to better understand how the public views ECE access and how online ratings relate to Quality Rated ratings.
 The second project used the sample of teachers in the Quality Rated Validation study to examine the relationship between work climate and classroom quality, as measured by the CLASS.
 The third project used the sample of teachers in the study to examine the relationship between the TOP/COP observation tool and the CLASS.